 Establish a policy for the types of engagements your firm will avoid because of a lack of technical expertise or resources.

 2) Is the client the kind of client the firm would like to have?A variety of factors need to be considered in answering this question, ranging from the client’s reputation and integrity, to its commitment to appropriate accounting practices and to internal controls.
 CPAs should obtain permission to check with predecessor firms to obtain as much information as possible about the client.
 For example: Are the client’s expectations of CPAs reasonable?
 Does the client appropriately value CPAs’ services and advice?
 Does the client pay on time?
 Is the client difficult or uncooperative?
 Does the client withhold information?
 Has the client’s business changed recently?
+If a potential client refuses to allow you to talk freely with their former accountant, treat this as a significant red flag and give thoughtful consideration to bringing this client on.
 Another alternative is to obtain a background investigation, particularly for all significant engagements.

 When you have decided to develop a niche in your practice, explore ways to cultivate the kind of business client you want.
 Some firms create a list of their top clients with descriptions of why they’re attractive.
 The descriptions help guide firm management choose the clients they want to entice.
 If you’re a new firm, you have the opportunity of selecting the clients you want.
 If you’ve been practicing for some time, there’s nothing to stop you from changing your clientele.